-Ha-Long Bay cruises are the highlight of any trip to Vietnam.
-Ha-long Bay and nearby Bai-Tu Long Bay are a UNESCO World Heritage site that cannot be missed if you’re visiting the north of Vietnam.
-It features towering limestone cliffs, hidden coves and caves, floating fishing villages of loals who have made the bay their home and impressive sunsets.
+Ha-Long Bay overnight boat trips are the highlight of any trip to Vietnam and you’ll find the best Halong Bay cruise for you with our detailed comparison guide!
+Halong and nearby Bai-Tu Long Bay are a UNESCO World Heritage sites that cannot be missed if you’re visiting the north of Vietnam.
+They feature towering limestone cliffs, hidden coves and caves, floating fishing villages of locals who have made the bay their home and impressive sunsets.
 What’s more, the weather is pretty good year-round so you can visit at any time.

 The meaning of ‘Halong Bay’ is ‘descending dragon’ and as its name suggests, it’s a mysterious but enchanting place that has seen hundreds of years of occupation, invasions and transitions.
 Today, it welcomes over 6 million tourists a year!